joepuzzo/GettingStartedWithSailsAndAngular/README.md

 $ npm install sails-generate-static --save-dev
 $ sails generate static
 ```
- Thats it!
-I just gave additional background data for learnings sake.

 ## Install Dependencies

 In order to get our Angular app up and running we are going to need some dependencies.
-We have been using npm for installing everything so far, which is fine!, but we want to separate our fronted and backend dependencies.
-In order to do so, we are going to use bower for our fronted dependencies.
-Bower is a widely used dependency management system that is very similar to npm.
-To get started we first have to install it.
-We will use npm to install bower ( how ironic ).
+We have been using npm for installing everything so far, but we want to separate our frontend and backend dependencies.
+In order to do so, we are going to use bower for our frontend dependencies.
+Bower is a widely-used dependency management system that is very similar to npm.
+To get started we first have to install it using npm.

 Run the following command from within the root directory of the app:

 ```bash
 $ npm install -g bower
 ```

-This will install bower globally, you can also save it as a dev-dependency if you would like.
+This will install bower globally.
+Alternatively, you can save it as a dev-dependency.

-Next we need to set this app up to use bower, this is as simple as running the  `bower init` command in the terminal.
+Next we need to set this app up to use bower, by running

 ```bash
 $ bower init